It’s an amazing experience for kids to go camping. And getting them outside to reconnect with nature is a wonderful thing to see as a parent too.

 Find an Established or Accessible Campground

 Your initial camping trip should just be fun.
 Your child can improve their camping skills at any age, and they only want to go camping when their parents enjoy it too.
-If you have never been camping before, stick to establishing campgrounds that have many facilities for you.
+If you have never been camping before, stick to establishied campgrounds that have many facilities for you.
 Find camping sites that are clean and have good water and toilets.
 Maybe even WiFi for the times that you give in and give your kid their handhelds back to make evenings a little more chill.

 Make a Packing List